 - Response time: Within 6 hours

 If you stayed here and have some insider info for us, let us know!

 Whiskey ranch is perfect for animal lovers looking for an amazing glamping experience!

 My boyfriend and I spent one night at the tent in Whiskey ranch.
 Albrecht was a welcoming host and took time to walk us around the property, show us the horses that are boarded there, the cows (and baby cows!), chickens, dogs as well as the other houses/cabins on the property.
 There was even a swing tied to a tree with room for two!
 Albrecht told us about how the Reinstein family had the ranch for hundreds of years, which can be seen with all of the old farm equipment and the old barn.
-He let us roam the property on our own while we stayed there, so we hiked some of the hills to watch the beautiful sunset.

 We had a great glamping experience in the beautiful tent.
 The tent has privacy from the rest of the ranch because it's situated right behind an old milking barn and underneath an old oak tree.
 We were able to pull the car right up to the tent and lugged our gear about 5ft to the picnic tables.
 We only had to bring our camp stove, food, and some clothes/toiletries.
 The tent is solar powered, there were some cute string lights as well as a couple battery packs to charge our phones.
 Inside the tent was HUGE! it had a small coffee table with succulents, a sofa, and a super comfortable memory foam mattress.
 It was more comfortable than my bed at home.
 Everything was also very clean, which is almost unheard of for camping!
 We used the well-maintained porta potties during our stay (about a 100 ft walk from the tent).